Scam Alert: EuroMillions FIFA World Cup Lottery Isn’t Giving You the Millions

 On top of asking for the fees and taxes, the letter contains a form that needs to be filled out for the prize to be claimed.
 The “winners” are asked to disclose some personal information, as well as their bank account number.

 After the initial fee is transferred, the fraudsters continue periodically asking for additional sums.
-You may think that it would be silly for people to continue sending money in hopes of getting those millions but the scam has deprived many gullible individuals of thousands of pounds.
+You may think that it would be silly for people to continue sending money in hopes of getting those millions, but the scam has deprived many gullible individuals of thousands of pounds.

 Final Award Notification

 The EuroMillions FIFA World Cup letter even concludes with a phone number that can be used for claiming the money immediately.
-A stamp and a signature seal the deal, giving the letter the official weight that it needs to fool people.
+A stamp and a signature seal the deal, giving the message the official weight that it needs to fool people.

 If You Don’t Buy the Ticket, You Can’t Claim the Prize